mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Modeling and Optimizing a Battery Charging Profile/README.md

 ### Suggested Steps:
 Open the "BatteryCharging_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
-1. Use the equation 𝑉(𝑡) = 𝑉𝑚𝑎𝑥 ( 1 − 𝑒−𝑡/𝑅𝐶 ) to model battery voltage over time.
-2. Given data for a lithium-ion battery (e.g., max voltage, charging current limit, charging time), fit the voltage curve using MATLAB.
+1. Given data for a lithium-ion battery (e.g., max voltage, charging current limit, charging time), use MATLAB to fit the equation 𝑉(𝑡) = 𝑉𝑚𝑎𝑥 ( 1 − 𝑒−𝑡/𝑅𝐶 ) to model battery voltage over time
+    - Public battery datasets are available online (e.g. NASA Li-ion Battery Aging Dataset)
+    - Sample battery profiles are also available in MATLAB examples (see [MathWorks Tutorials](#mathworks-tutorials) resources below)
-4. Compute total energy delivered to the battery using integration (area under power-time curve).
+2. Compute total energy delivered to the battery using integration (area under power-time curve).
-5. Analyze:
+3. Analyze:
     - Rate of voltage change at different intervals (derivatives)
     - Time to reach 80% and 100% charge
     - Energy lost due to resistance
-6. Simulate and plot:
+4. Simulate and plot:
     - Voltage vs. time
     - Current vs. time
     - Power vs. time